 Brian G. Peterson

-Prior to DV and UW, Brian held similar positions at other major Chicago trading firms, and was an executive at two global management consulting firms, one of which was included the Fortune 1000 during the 90’s Internet boom.
-As a management consultant, Brian has advised 8 of the top 10 global banks and many regional banks, approximately half of the top 25 asset managers, global brokerages, and many other non financial services clients in industries including health care, pharmaceuticals, manufacturing, services, and technology.
+Mr. Peterson was previously an executive at two global management consulting firms, one of which was included the Fortune 1000 during the 90’s Internet boom.
+As a management consultant, he advised 8 of the top 10 global banks and many regional banks, approximately half of the top 25 asset managers, global brokerages, and many other non financial services clients in industries including health care, pharmaceuticals, manufacturing, services, and technology.